The abandoned palaces of Europe will take your breath away

 Mesen Castle, Lede, Belgium

-A small part of the main façade still stands today in a local park, alongside the foundations of another wing.
+A small part of the main façade still stands today in a local park, pictured here, alongside the foundations of another wing.
+The ruins have been preserved, in hopes they will last for decades to come.

 Cambusnethan House, North Lanarkshire, UK